aivtic/WASF203---Advanced-Web-Application-Security/labs/lab4.md

 For this assignment, submit the following files:

-1. **`login.html`** – The login form.
+1. **`index.php`** – The input form page.
-2. **`authenticate.php`** – The PHP script, both the insecure and secure versions.
+2. **`xss_form.php`** – The page where user input is displayed (before and after mitigation).
 3. **`README.md`** – A brief explanation document that includes:
-   - A description of the broken authentication vulnerability.
+   - A description of Cross-Site Scripting (XSS) vulnerabilities.
    - How you exploited the vulnerability in Task 1.
-   - How you fixed the vulnerability in Task 2 using hashed passwords and secure session management.
+   - How you mitigated the vulnerability in Task 2 by sanitizing and encoding user input.
-   - Your thoughts on the importance of secure authentication in web applications.
+   - Your thoughts on the importance of input validation and output encoding in preventing XSS.

 ---

 ### **Summary**

 In this lab, you:
-- Learned about **broken authentication** vulnerabilities and their risks.
+- Learned about **Cross-Site Scripting (XSS)** vulnerabilities and their risks.
-- Exploited an insecure authentication system with plain-text password storage and improper session management.
+- Exploited an XSS vulnerability by injecting a malicious script through a form input.
-- Mitigated these vulnerabilities by implementing **hashed password storage** and **secure session management**.
+- Mitigated the vulnerability by properly sanitizing and encoding user input using `htmlspecialchars()`.

 ### **Reflection**

-Authentication is one of the most critical components of web security.
-Always use secure methods for password storage, such as hashing, and ensure proper session management to prevent attackers from hijacking sessions or guessing passwords.
+Cross-Site Scripting is a common and dangerous vulnerability, but it can be mitigated effectively by ensuring proper input validation and output encoding.
+It's important to always validate and sanitize user input, especially when it's displayed back to the user, to prevent malicious attacks.

 ---